 Take reasonable care of the health and safety of themselves and all other persons who may be affected by their acts or omissions at work.

-Co-operate with their employer to ensure compliance with Health and Safety legislation and the Health and Safety policies and procedures of the Treatment Centre, not intentionally or recklessly interfere with, or misuse, anything provided in the interests of health, safety, or welfare, in pursuance of any of the relevant statutory provisions.
+Co-operate with their employer to ensure compliance with Health and Safety legislation and the Health and Safety policies and procedures of the Hospital, not intentionally or recklessly interfere with, or misuse, anything provided in the interests of health, safety, or welfare, in pursuance of any of the relevant statutory provisions.

 Data Protection